germancorbetta/isp-monitor/README.md

   - Complete the process
   - `morning-night` is the name of my device, yours will be different.
 Edit each panel and update that value.

-- Use the "oficial" one:
+- Import one from the Grafana site:
   - https://grafana.com/grafana/dashboards/12428

 You are done!

 ***Note:*** The RaspberryPi3 LAN port is 10/100 so if your internet connection is above that, any measurement will cap around 100Mbps.
 You can use an adapter to archive greater speeds.